 What You Need to Know About Forest and Conservation Technician

-Occupation Description Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
+Job Description: Provide technical assistance regarding the conservation of soil, water, forests, or related natural resources.
 May compile data pertaining to size, content, condition, and other characteristics of forest tracts, under the direction of foresters; or train and lead forest workers in forest propagation, fire prevention and suppression.
 May assist conservation scientists in managing, improving, and protecting rangelands and wildlife habitats.

 - Manage forest protection activities, including fire control, fire crew training, and coordination of fire detection and public education programs.

 - Develop and maintain computer databases.